prijatelj/crowd_noise/README.md

 + Improve Audio Qualities
     - research the libraries for use in audio synthesizing, signal processing, and text-to-speech
     - Include more text-to-speech voices
+    - Make them more natural sounding (if not done in above tasks)
 + Improve NLG
     - Apply Markov Chain for more realistic word phrases
     - Allow use of explicit dialogue